SW-star2316/Active-Directory-/README.md

 # Active Directory written description

-# How to create User Steps to Create
-* Steps to Create a New User in Active Directory:
+#  Steps to Create a New User in Active Directory:
 * Open Active Directory Users and Computers from the Start menu or administrative tools.
 * In the left-hand navigation pane, expand the school.local domain.
 * Scroll down and select the Users organizational unit (OU).